henryiii/scipy-2020-bh/talk-proposal.md

 regularly spaced, variably spaced, or a category, either with integer or string labels.
-Regular spacing has a complexity benefit, which can be exploited with **transforms**, such as log spacing, power spacing, or with a custom C callback, such as produced by numba's `cfunc` decorator.
+Regular spacing has a complexity benefit, which can be exploited with **transforms**, such as log spacing, power spacing, or with a custom C callback, such as produced by Numba's `cfunc` decorator.
 Histograms have the same API, whether they have one axis or 32.

-The powerful indexing proposal, called Unified Histogram Indexing (UHI), allows numpy-like slicing and cross-library tag usage.
+The powerful indexing proposal, called Unified Histogram Indexing (UHI), allows Numpy-like slicing and cross-library tag usage.
 This can be used to select items from axes, sum over axes, and slice as well, in either data or bin coordinates.
 One of the benefits of the axes based design is that selections that traditionally would have required multiple histograms now can simply be